addania/coding/src/pages/TypeScript.md

 ![](https://i.imgur.com/GrnyFyS.jpg "Photo by Elina Krima from Pexels")<p style="font-size: 12px; text-align: right">_Photo by Elina Krima from Pexels_</p>

-> Functions which throw error cancel the script after the word throw, so that there is NO possibility it will ever return anything.
+> Functions which throw error cancel the script after the word `throw`, so that there is no possibility it will ever return anything.

 ```
 const generateError = (message: string, code: number) => {